 3:15 pm – Networking and Team Building Games

-5pm – End and “thank you” from event organizer
+5:00 pm – End and “thank you” from the event organizer

 11. Registration Website & Promotion

 You should have a fully functional website with full details of the conference.
-This should outline the speakers, the location and a full itinerary.
-Also, there should be an option on the site to purchase tickets or at the very least.
-There should be a link for where these tickets can be bought.
+This should outline the speakers, the location, and a full itinerary.
+There should also be an option on the site to purchase tickets.
+At the very least, there should be a link for where these tickets can be bought.

 After that, the primary focus should be on promoting and marketing the event.
 You can do this using a good social media outreach strategy.

 12. Preparation and Hosting of the Event

-As if all of the above was not enough, now you will need to make sure.
-That the venue is prepared and everything is set to run smoothly on the big day.
-The truth is, this can be quite an overwhelming part of the process but here’s some of the most important factors to keep in mind:
+As if all of the above was not enough, now you will need to make sure that the venue is prepared and everything is set to run smoothly on the big day.
+The truth is, this can be quite an overwhelming part of the process.
+Here are some of the most important factors to keep in mind: